COVID-19 - Visiting shops in Swindon

 Can I get the bus into town?

-As far as possible, we would ask residents to walk, cycle or drive in to the town centre and only use public transport for essential journeys.
-We have been working closely with bus companies to make sure safety measures are in place and those using buses are asked to follow the advice given on the buses and bus shelters.
-Social distancing measures will be in place at the bus station, too.
+We have been working closely with bus companies to make sure safety measures are in place and that customers using buses are following the advice given on buses and bus shelters.
+Social distancing measures are also in place at the bus station.

 Will public toilets be open?